Nomthandazoe/GIS-Web-Map/README.md

 *        // creating buffer, choosing style, color and add to map
 *        var layer_buffer = L.geoJson(json_layer_buffer, {style:{color: 'yellow',
 *        dashArray: '5,5', fillOpacity: 0}}).addTo(map);
+* Buffers created for points and lines are visible on initial view of the map and can be switched off from the layers list.
 * Intersecting lines and multilines:
 * Add the below code to index.html in visual studio code
 *        var intersection = turf.lineIntersect(layer_lines_3.toGeoJSON(), layer_multilines_2.toGeoJSON());.addTo(map);